Storyline Community Financial Practices

 - Any donor or member can ask any question about our financial practices and can expect a warm and forthcoming response- questions are encouraged because they are a part of the whole picture of how we create transparency and accountability.

 - Our annual budget is approved by the Board, shared with regular attenders and donors, and available upon request at any time.

 - Monthly financial reports are prepared by our treasurer, reconciled with our bank account, reviewed by our secretary, and then reviewed by our board along with budget comparisons to make it easy to recognize any unusual deviations.

-- We go beyond legal requirements to abide by regulations that create public transparency While religious institutions are not required to file forms that make their finances publicly available (form 990), we find it important because it leads to greater public transparency and are currently in the process of filing.
+- We go beyond legal requirements to abide by regulations that create public transparency While religious institutions are not required to file forms that make their finances publicly available (form 990 and form 1023), we find it important because it leads to greater public transparency and are currently in the process of filing.

 Practice 2 | We Provide Confidential and Tax-deductible Donations

 - Giving is confidential.
 The only people with authorization to view giving amounts are the board treasurer and the board secretary, who are responsible for record-keeping.

 - Receipts are provided immediately for online giving, and for checks upon request.
 The Board Treasurer will also send a year-end statement of donations no later than Jan 30.